 Personalization increases the relevance of a direct mail piece, which in turn increases the likelihood that it will resonate with a prospect and they will respond to it.

-The USPS has received permission to move ahead with six postage promotions for mailers next year.
-The 2020 promotions are the same as the 2019 promotions.
+The USPS has received permission to move ahead with six postage promotions for mailers this year.
+The 2021 promotions are similar to the past two year's promotions.
 The promotions for First Class Mail are Earned Value and Personalized and Preprinted Color Transpromo.
 The Emerging & Technology and the Informed Delivery promotions can use either First Class Mail or Marketing Mail, while the Tactile, Sensory & Interactive Engagement and Mobile Shopping promos are only for Marketing Mail.

 Now that the election is over, the biggest news headlines in mail are the upcoming holiday shipping deadlines and proposed postage pricing changes for 2021.
 Here's the USPS news you can use now:

 Did you know that only 4% of website visitors convert on average?

 Quick Response (QR) codes got their humble start in the mid 1990s to track inventory in a warehouse or manufacturing environment.
 It was promoted from there that QR codes could be used to link printed materials to websites and apps, landing pages, and to enable touchless ordering experiences.

 The clamor for consumer attention only gets more complicated and crowded over time.
 Digital marketing experts now estimate that most Americans are exposed to around 4,000 to 10,000 advertisements each day!
 These ads are coming from an ever-increasing list of channels: billboards, radio, TV, phone calls, email, direct mail, social media, website banner ads, Google AdWords, text messages, etc.